 (Lord Shiva continues) O Bhavani!
 The Lord came to know that Kaikeyi was ashamed of herself (thus) he first went to her palace.
 He gave her much relief by assuring her that everything was fine.
 Thereafter Shri Hari headed towards His own palace.
 When the All-compassionate Lord Rama entered His palace, every man and woman of the city was over joyed.

 Sage Vasistha, Lord Rama's Guru

 The guru, Vasistha called the bråhmans (and told them,) that the hour, day and all other factors were favourable today.
 All you Brahmans, must be pleased and give the order so that Lord Ramchandra can be seated on the royal throne.
 On hearing the pleasing words of sage Vasisthha all the Brahmans felt really good.
 Many of those brahmans began speaking lovingly tender words that the coronation of Lord Rama would bring delight to the entire world.
-Do not delay any longer now and quickly performe the tilak ceremony (apply the secterian mark made of saffron or sandalwood) of sovereignity on His forehead.
+Do not delay any longer now and quickly perform the tilak ceremony (apply the sectarian mark made of saffron or sandalwood) of sovereignty on His forehead.

 taba muni kaheu sumamtra sana sunata caleu harasåi |